Olivier7355/boulder-dash/README.md

 # In development...

-A Boulder Dash clone written in python with PyGame.
+A Boulder Dash clone written in Python with PyGame.

 Inspired by the [Boulder Caves version from Irmen de Jong](https://github.com/irmen/bouldercaves) written with the tkinter library